zy-zhou/HACS-release/README.md

 If you want to try some new data (in Java), simply reference and replace **raw_data.json** in the **data** folder.
 The code to shuffle and remove the duplicate samples is not included so you have to manually do this if required.

 ## Parsing & Preprocessing
 * First parse the codes into ASTs and then split ASTs into statement subtrees.
-Codes that cannot be parsed or less than 2 statements (empty body) will be marked for discard.
+Codes that cannot be parsed or less than 2 statements (e.g., empty body) will be marked for discard.
   `python Tree.py`
 * Tokenize the codes and comments, and split the codes by statement.
 A formatter (Artistic Style) is used here.
 Comments that are less than 1 token will be marked for discard.
 Then the remaining samples will be split into train/valid/test sets.
 Vocabularies will also be generated during this step.
   `python Data.py`